pdxjohnny/pdxjohnny.github.io/content/posts/dev-environment.md

   - Testing
     - [nodemon](https://nodemon.io/)
       - This will change your life.
-Its a command line utility that will re-run a command when files with certain extentions change.
+Its a command line utility that will re-run a command when files with certain extensions change.
 You can use it to re-compile (if applicable) and re-test whatever your working on every time you save a file!
 This will also introduce you to a massive reward feedback loop like none other.
 Have fun.